niv/neverwinter.nim/README.md

 * All utilities have a help page.
 Just pass `-h` as the only argument.

-## Build: OSX, Linux

-* Install nim: `brew install nim` (OSX) or from apt/source (Linux).
-Make sure it's at least 0.16.

-* Then follow the Windows instructions; but run `build.sh` instead.

 ## Debugging

 If there's issues, build the binaries in debug mode (build.cmd builds release binaries) to help find issues.
-If you have trouble and you can't get a hold of me otherwise, email me: niv@nwnx.io
+If you have trouble, email me: niv@nwnx.io

 If debug mode is too slow, add `--lineTrace:on --stackTrace:on` to at least get good backtraces.